 Tire Identification Number

-The tire identification number (TIN) is a group of numbers and letters that look like this example:
+The tire identification number (TIN) is a group of numbers and letters that look like the following example TIN.
+TIN is located on the sidewall of the tire.

 DOT B97R FW6X 2202

 - DOT This indicates that the tire meets all requirements of the U.S. Department of Transportation. - B97R Manufacturer's identification mark.